 Even if there were actives released into the oil, it would still be a minute amount given the actual amount of herb that is in the overall oil for diffusion.
 (These are very large batches!)

 As for essential oils, some herbalists usually recommend pregnant women stay away from pure essential oils (on their own), but it's a different story when they're blended because you're not inhaling that particular “harmful” oil directly, nor are you putting a significant amount on your skin.

 Also, to help set your mind at ease, many of the toxicological studies done on herbs are looking for a toxic ceiling—not the minute amount we have in our products.

 We hope this pregnancy-safe guide helps you make honest choices for you and your baby!
 Always do your research and look into ingredient lists to make sure you are avoiding any unsafe chemicals.
 There are many greenwashed beauty products out there that are misleading.
-Don’t buy into false marketing!
+Check your labels and don’t buy into false marketing!

 Pham HN, DeMarini DM, Brockmann HE.
 Mutagenicity of skin tanning lotions.
 J Environ Pathol Toxicol.
 1979 Dec;3(1-2):227-31. http://www.ncbi.nlm.nih.gov/pubmed/121138

 Bouchez, Colette.
 Your Perfectly Pampered Pregnancy: Beauty, Health, and Lifestyle Advice for the Modern Mother-to-Be.
 Harmony (Feb 10, 2004)